dmarkrollins/sequent/README.md

 Once you're done voting you can use the _sort feature_ (see __Tools__ below) to change how the items in each category are displayed.
 Sort will display items in # votes decending order with items with the most votes on top.

-The idea is that in a case you run out of meeting time you'll at least end up discussing the most important (items with highest votes) items.
+The idea behind sorting items by vote count is if you run out of meeting time you'll at least end up discussing the most important (items with highest votes) items.

 <img src="/src/private/main_board.jpg" width="400">